 Course Course Description Credit Hrs.
 Contact Hrs.
 ECON 4040 ADMINISTRATIVE INTERNSHIP FIELD / 30 to 150 CLOCK HOURS (3-9) Special assignments or a research project in a government office or private organization.
 May be repeated for credit up to a maximum of nine hours.
 Prerequisite: ECON 1010/101, 1020/102, 2060/206, 2070/207, 4000/230 and consent of the department.
-3 3

-ECON 4050 INDEPENDENT STUDY IN ECONOMICS (3) 3 3 Staff directed study in special topics.
+3 3 ECON 4050 INDEPENDENT STUDY IN ECONOMICS (3) Staff directed study in special topics.
 May be repeated for a maximum of nine credit hours under different topics.
 Prerequisites: Consent of the department.
-ECON 4060 SENIOR SEMINAR (3) 3 3 Formulate and complete a research project using appropriate methodology.
+3 3 ECON 4060 SENIOR SEMINAR (3) Formulate and complete a research project using appropriate methodology.
 Seminar will include critiquing.
 Prerequisite: Senior standing; for economics majors only.
-ECON 4070 SPECIAL TOPICS IN ECONOMICS (1-3) 1 1 Study of special topics in economics.
+3 3 ECON 4070 SPECIAL TOPICS IN ECONOMICS (1-3) Study of special topics in economics.
 May be repeated for a maximum of nine credit hours under different topics.
 Prerequisite: Successful completion of English, Math, and Reading qualifying exams and consent of department.
-ECON 4990 SENIOR HONORS THESIS (3) 3 3 Directed research and writing.
+1 1 ECON 4990 SENIOR HONORS THESIS (3) Directed research and writing.
 May be repeated for a maximum of six (6) credit hours.
 Prerequisites: Senior standing, admittance to the Honors in the Major program, and consent of the department.
-ECON 5001 FUNDAMENTALS OF ECONOMICS (3) 3 3 This course introduces students to the terminology and analytic principles used in microeconomic theory, which is broadly defined as the study of markets, and the application of these conceptual tools to several policy issues.
+3 3 ECON 5001 This course introduces students to the terminology and analytic principles used in microeconomic theory, which is broadly defined as the study of markets, and the application of these conceptual tools to several policy issues.
 Students will analyze the decisions of buyers and sellers and their interaction in market transactions, explores how different market structures can shape economic results, and how markets can sometimes help society achieve certain desirable outcomes.
 Additionally, this course provides an introduction into the workings and interrelationships of the aggregate economic system, with primary focus on production, distribution, employment, price levels, and the forces influencing them.
 Other considerations are the roles of government, the monetary sector, and related areas.
-ECON 5010 ECONOMIC DEVELOPMENT (3) 3 3
+3 3

 Course Course Description Credit Hrs.
 Contact Hrs.
 Economic planning and programs in underdeveloped countries.
 Prerequisite: ECON 1010/101, or GEOG 2230/204, or consent of the department.
 ECON 5030 URBAN ECONOMICS (3) Urban economic theory: location, central place, land use, and urban public finance.
+3 3 orban economic theory, tocation, central place, land use, and urban public infance.
 Prerequisite: ECON 1020/102, or GEOG 2230/204, or consent of the department.
-3 3 ECON 5040 URBAN ECONOMIC PROBLEMS AND POLICIES (3) Urban growth, causal factors and recent trends.
+ECON 5040 URBAN ECONOMIC PROBLEMS AND POLICIES (3) 3 3 Urban growth, causal factors and recent trends.
 Land use theory.
 Major urban economic issues; housing, poverty, transportation and pollution.
 Federal, state and local government finance.
 Prerequisite: ECON 1020/102 or GEOG 2230/204 or consent of the department.
-3 3 ECON 5110 SEMINAR IN ECONOMIC DEVELOPMENT (3) Analysis of selected topics in economic geography, including industrial, transportation, location processes, and community economic development.
+ECON 5110 SEMINAR IN ECONOMIC DEVELOPMENT (3) 3 3 Analysis of selected topics in economic geography, including industrial, transportation, location processes, and community economic development.
 May be repeated for a maximum of nine credit hours including GEOG 5320/448 under different topics.
 (Same as GEOG 5320/448.)
 Prerequisite: ECON 1010/101, or GEOG 2230/204, or consent of the department.
-3 3 ECON 5300 SEMINAR IN ECONOMICS (3) Selected topics in economics including international trade, urban economics, public finance and environmental economics.
+ECON 5300 SEMINAR IN ECONOMICS (3) 3 3 Selected topics in economics including international trade, urban economics, public finance and environmental economics.
 (May be repeated for a maximum of nine credit hours.)
 Prerequisite: Consent of the department.
-3 3

-Early Chidhd & Spec Ed (ECSE)
+Early Chldhd & Spec Ed (ECSE)